 Landfilling is by far the more common of the two, but incineration is the one that generates the most heated (sorry) discussion.
 Incineration’s reputation as a polluting, unsustainable method of disposal is not entirely fair.
 Under the right circumstances, incineration can be the best choice for a community, but it is not without environmental impacts.

-According to the latest EPA data, in the United States, 25.8 percent of municipal solid waste (MSW) is recycled.
-That number has probably dropped since the data was collected in 2015.
-Another 8.9 percent was composted.
-The remaining 65.3 percent was disposed of as garbage, either in a landfill or incinerator.
-There are 72 incinerators operating in the U.S. They only handle 12.8 percent of the country’s garbage, with the rest going to landfills.
+According to the latest EPA data, in the United States, 23.6% of municipal solid waste (MSW) is recycled.
+Another 8.5% was composted and 6.1% was food waste managed through other pathways.
+The remaining 61.8% was disposed of as garbage, either in a landfill or incinerator.
+There are 72 incinerators operating in the U.S. They handle only 11.8% of the country’s garbage, with the rest going to landfills.

 Like landfilling, incineration has changed a lot over time.
 Proponents of the technology don’t even call it incineration anymore, but more on that later.
 Branding aside, the environmental impacts can vary widely depending on the age of the system.
 The earliest incinerators were just large, inefficient furnaces.
 They reduced the volume of waste, but large quantities of ash and incompletely burned waste still ended up at the dump.